moira2k/TodoList/Documents/Festure Spec/'TodoList' Feature Spec.md

 <center><img src=".\images\scenario3.PNG" alt="scenario3" style="zoom: 20%;" /></center>

 1. You can share your to-do item with others in the "To-do Item Card" of your own "To-do Tab".
-If you share it with User A, the to-do item will show up in the User A's "To-do Shared With Me Tab".
+If you share it with User A, the to-do item will show up in User A's "To-do Shared with Me Tab".
 He can track your progress on this to-do item.

 ### Scenario 4 (Sub): Daily Notification